Classifying Entities Into a Deterministic, Single-Intent Filing Taxonomy

 def _probabilistic_fallback(self, entity: NormalizedEntity) -> ClassificationResult:

-# Returns confidence < 0.70 to force Tier 2/3 routing
+# Confidence is held below 0.70 to force Tier 2/3 routing.

 return ClassificationResult(